 If you are experiencing problems, please join to our Telegram chat at go.blokada.org/chat, where our community is happy to help you.
 Alternatively, just choose the Feedback option from the menu in top right corner and follow the instructions.
 Please provide as much information as you can and steps to reproduce the same issue - it helps greatly in fixing your problem!
 If you are a pro user, you can go directly to the issue tracker at GitHub.

 No. Blokada does not read or tamper with your private information, it only monitors which hosts your device is making requests towards and blocks the ones matching the filters.
 Every time Blokada blocks anything, you will see a notification (what you can turn off).
 Blokada has no access to your encrypted traffic.

 No. Depending on your settings the battery impact is minimal, and on most new devices, especially on Marshmallow (Android 6) or newer, you will not notice any battery drain.
 However, some unlucky devices may experience increased battery drain.
-Refer to the Devices Database for details.

 No. Depending on your settings Blokada can be quite efficient.
 In fact, both your device's performance and battery life may visibly improve, because Blokada saves your device from downloading and processing content you don't need or care about.
 However, users with some older devices may experience performance drop.
-Refer to the Devices Database for details.

 If your question is not answered here, please join to our Telegram chat channel on the go.blokada.org/chat link, our community will be there to help you.
 If it is not convinient for you, use the Feedback option from the top menu, or if you have a more technical question, please go directly to the tracker at GitHub.